Bhavanam Venkatarami Reddy

 Bhavanam Venkatrami Reddy (18 July 1931 – 7 April 2002) was the chief minister of the Indian state of Andhra Pradesh from February–September 1982.
 He was a member of the Congress party and served as cabinet minister in various AP governments.

 Early life

-Reddy was born in Muppalla village in Guntur District Madras Presidency then British India.
-Reddy married to Bhavanam Jayaparadha and has one son and three daughters.
-One of his daughters, Rajyasree, is married to cardiac surgeon and the founder of KIMS Hospitals, Bhaskar Rao Bollineni.
+Reddy was born in Muppalla, Guntur district, Madras Presidency, British India.
+He married Jayaparadha and has one son and three daughters.
+One of his daughters, Rajyasree, is married to cardiac surgeon and the founder of KIMS Hospitals, Dr. Bhaskar Rao Bollineni.
+His other daughter, Bhavani, is married to orthopedic surgeon and the founder of Sunshine Hospitals, Dr. A. V. Guruva Reddy.

 Career

 His political career started in the 1970s as a Youth Congress activist.
 From there he reached the position of Member of Legislative Assembly and later became education minister in Chenna Reddy's cabinet in 1978.
 He served in the cabinet of Tanguturi Anjaiah before becoming chief minister on 24 February 1982.
 He served as the chief minister until 19 September 1982, representing Congress.